markomitic/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

 We need to aggregate the data by making a sum of number of steps per each day.
-We are dropping missing values from dataset
+We are dropping missing values from the dataset.

 ```r
 stepsPerDay <- aggregate(activityData[, 'steps'], by = list(activityData$date), FUN = sum, na.rm = TRUE)
 ```

-And we can give more descriptive names to our columns
+And we can give more descriptive names to our columns.

 ```r
 names(stepsPerDay) <- c("date", "steps")
 ```

 So now we can use stepsPerDay variable as our dataset to make histogram of the total number of steps taken each day.
-We are using ggplot2 for plotting system.
+We are using ggplot2 as our plotting system.

 ```r